Federal False Claims Act and Fresno Health Care Fraud Lawyers

 How health providers try to cheat the government

-Health care providers such as physicians and hospitals submit false claims in money different ways.
+Health care providers such as physicians and hospitals submit false claims in many different ways.
 Often, they submit multiple false claims so that the individual billing doesn’t stand out.
 Examples of False Claims Act fraud bills that are illegal include:

 - Charging for tests and treatments that are not medically necessary